(Intel Corporation, Santa Clara, CA) The largest manufacturer of CPU chips for Windows PCs (see

 AMD.

-In addition, RISC-based chips designed by ARM, Qualcomm and Apple outperform x86 in battery life by a huge margin and thoroughly dominate the mobile market.
-Intel's new venture into the foundry business whereby it offers to manufacture chips for other companies has been relatively slow.
+In addition, RISC-based chips designed by ARM, Qualcomm and Apple outperform x86 in battery life by a large margin and thoroughly dominate the mobile market.
+Intel's new venture into the foundry business whereby it offers to manufacture chips for other companies has been slow.

 ARM and